priyanshuveb/hacks/README.md

 A contract either requires a fallback or receive function to receive any ether into it otherwise it rejects the incoming ether.
 The self-destruct  function bypasses that and forcefully sends the ether into that the receiving contract, the receiving contract need not be implementing fallback/receive function.

+## DoS (Denial of Service)
+Causing a function or a transaction not being able to execute

 ## Private Variable
 - 1 bit = 1 or 0
 - 1 byte = 8 bits